imodeljs/desktop-starter/README.md

 # Desktop Starter

-Copyright © Bentley Systems, Inc.
+Copyright © Bentley Systems, Incorporated.
+All rights reserved.
+See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.

-The purpose of this app is to serve as a desktop starter to be copied by a developer.
+The purpose of this repository is to serve as starting point for developers wishing to create an iTwin.js Electron app.

-See <https://itwinjs.org> for comprehensive documentation on the iModel.js API and the various constructs used in this app.
+See <https://itwinjs.org> for comprehensive documentation on the iTwin.js API and the various constructs used in this app.

 ![App Screenshot](./docs/header.png)